Made:

 MODAL SYSTEM

-Five distinct modal experiences were designed — Cultural Context, Ethical Commitments, Full Product Description, Navigation, and Support Creator — each with its own content hierarchy and role in building trust between creators and buyers.
-The Support Creator modal converted passive browsers into active community participants through a tiered contribution structure from $5 to custom amounts.
+Four distinct modal experiences were designed — Cultural Context, Ethical Commitments, Full Product Description, and Navigation — each with its own content hierarchy and role in building trust between creators and buyers.
+The intent of the Support Creator modal was to convert passive browsers into active community participants through a tiered contribution structure from $5 to custom amounts.
 Every modal carried the editorial visual language of the homepage into the product's deepest interactions.

 04